RyanLilleyman/supreme-journey/README.md

    ```

 ## Future Features/ Bugs
-- I have yet to finish
+- I have yet to finish edit functionality for the decks.
+- I have to finish the downloading for a pdf and the subsequent.
+This includes updating the main results page with which cards were missed specifically and rendering them inside the results blade.php.

 ## Credits
 - [1] “Chatgpt,” ChatGPT, https://openai.com/chatgpt (accessed Dec.
 12, 2023).
 - [2] Codeium · Free AI Code Completion & Chat, https://codeium.com/ (accessed Dec.
 12, 2023).